OLEDs - An Emerging Technology

-OLED vs. LED
+OLED vs. LED - What's the difference?

 Both technologies are classified as solid-state lighting, a type of lighting system that relies on semiconductors that convert electricity into light rather than filaments or gases encased in glass bulbs.
 However, the similarities end there.
 Differences in the materials and manufacturing processes used to make the two light sources lead to differing characteristics in the finished products.

-The thinness of the finished product is increasingly leading manufacturers to high-end architectural fixtures and task lights – in other words, “following the same path LED did before it,” says Ethan Biery, LED engineering leader for Lutron.
+The thinness of the finished product is increasingly leading manufacturers to high-end architectural fixtures and task lights – in other words, “following the same path LED did before it,” says Ethan Biery, LED Engineering Leader for Lutron.

 Lifetimes for OLED haven’t quite caught up to LED (30,000-40,000 hours vs. 50,000-plus for LEDs), but they’re moving in the right direction.